What was the eligibility criteria for a Bounce Back Loan?

 You can self-declare that you are not using the Coronavirus Business Interruption Loan Scheme (CBILS), the Coronavirus Large Business Interruption Loan Scheme (CLBILS) or the Bank of England’s Covid Corporate Financing Facility Scheme (CCFF), unless the Bounce Back Loan will be used to repay the whole of the CBILS, CLBILS or CCFF facility.

-The following types of business are not eligible:
+The following types of business were not eligible:

 Credit institutions (falling within the remit of the Bank Recovery and Resolution Directive)